 - 6.1.
-Each School Level Fitness to Practise Committee shall normally: - 6.1.1. comprise three voting members (including the Chair) from the school; and - 6.1.2. include at least one person from the programme with which the student is registered or alternatively, who holds membership with the relevant professional regulator.
+Each School Level Fitness to Practise Committee shall normally comprise three voting members: - 6.1.1.
+A trained FtP Chair; and - 6.1.2.
+At least one person from the programme with which the student is registered or alternatively, who holds membership with the relevant professional regulator. - 6.2 The SFtP Committee will be quorate at three members as detailed in paragraph 6.1. - 6.3 All members of the Committee will be voting members. - 6.4 In the event of a split decision, the Chair will have the deciding vote.